Is There a Time Limit to Sue for Sexual Assault in Ontario?

 Don’t let the insurance company dictate your future.
 I’ll fight for the benefits you deserve.

-Get Help With Your LTD Claim Today
+Get Help With Your Sex assault Claim Today